solo-io/workshops/gloo-edge/gloo-edge/README.md

 done
 ```

-Now we can route to multiple Upstreams by creating the following Virtual Service CRD:
+Now we can route to multiple Upstreams by updating the Virtual Service as follow:

 ```bash
 kubectl apply -f - <<EOF